 Four ways to help your child’s language development

-Little steps are all important in the road to learning language.
-Here’s four things you can do, right from the beginning to support early language development.
+Little steps are all important on the road to learning language.
+Here are four things you can do, right from the beginning to support early language development.

 It may seem silly at first but talking about what you’re doing as you go about your day is a great and easy way to give your child regular exposure to language.
 And every word they hear counts – especially in the critical years from birth to five.
 Remember to pause and encourage feedback from your child.
 Even little babies can make gestures and noises to contribute to your ‘conversation’.

 2. Keep books in every room, in the car, the pram and in your bag for outings

 Keeping books (picture books, board books, and junior non-fiction) accessible and sharing them regularly not only makes transitions and wait time less stressful, the practice also makes a unique contribution to language development.
 Think about all the things you read about that don’t come up in conversation or day-to-day observation.
 It’s part of the reason why reading helps children expand their vocabulary.
 How else can we discover the meaning of igloos or polar bears when we live in the Sunshine State?
 Plus, the pictures in books help young children make sense of new and unusual concepts and words.
 Reading really does open us up to new worlds and is particularly important for little learners.